 She is remembered for her passion for teaching and encouraging others to reach their highest potential.
 She also organized Greer’s Heart Walk, set up blood pressure screenings and volunteered with Habitat for Humanity.

 Meet King, the newest member of the Canine F.E.T.C.H.
 (Friends Encouraging Therapeutic Coping and Healing) Unit.
 He is the first therapy dog to be dedicated in memory of a patient.
 He’ll be sharing snuggles with some of our most critically ill pediatric patients.
 Read the full story here.

-GHS employees and their covered dependents over age 18 may qualify for a new evidence-based program to prevent or delay type 2 diabetes.
+Prisma Health employees and their covered dependents over age 18 may qualify for a new evidence-based program to prevent or delay type 2 diabetes.
 The Diabetes Prevention Program features group sessions facilitated by a trained lifestyle coach and curriculum approved by the Centers for Disease Control and Prevention.

 • Age 18 or older